-I have come to realize that when you multi-task, at the end of the day when doing stock taking, you will find that you haven’t achieved much as you would have achieved if you would have concentrated on a single task.
-Single tasking is very important as it helps make you focus on the assignment you are working on, and this will make you deliver much.
+I have come to realize that when you multi-task, at the end of the day when doing a stock take, you will find that you haven’t achieved much as you would have achieved if you would have concentrated on a single task.
+Single-tasking is very important as it helps make you focus on the assignment you are working on, and this will make you deliver much.

 Get a productivity journal to guide you in the course